mattijn/topojson/docs/example/output-types.md

  'arcs': [[-6, 0, -84, -82, -77, -3, -100, -140, -137]]}
 </pre>

 Next, we map the property `name` of each feature as color property using a nominal (`:N`) encoding type.
-The `equalEarth` is used as geopgraphic projection.
+The `equalEarth` is used as geographic projection.
 By default tooltips are enabled.

 ```python
 # this requires the (optional!) package Altair.